Curriculum & Courses

-*Fall and spring intake is available for part-time on-campus and online students.
+*Fall intake is available for part-time on-campus and online students.

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 In addition, if studying on a student visa, you must enroll full-time (12 points/credits per term) and study on campus.

 Focused on the broad range of nonprofit management activity, the Nonprofit Management program reflects the mission of the School of Professional Studies to prepare students, particularly those mid-career, for interdisciplinary, cutting-edge career fields.